hashicorp/vault-benchmark/examples/secret-rabbit.md

 ## Additional Parameters

 - `rabbitmq_config_json` _(required)_: path to JSON file containing Vault RabbitMQ configuration.
-Configuration options can be found in the [RabbitMQ Vault documentation](https://developer.hashicorp.com/vault/api-docs/secret/rabbitmq#configure-connection).
+The configuration options can be found in the [RabbitMQ Vault documentation](https://developer.hashicorp.com/vault/api-docs/secret/rabbitmq#configure-connection).
 Example configuration files can be found in the [RabbitMQ configuration directory](/configs/rabbitmq/).
 - `rabbitmq_role_config_json`: path to a JSON file containing the RabbitMQ role configuration.
 If this is not specified, a default configuration will be used (see below).

 ### Default RabbitMQ Role Configuration